bejibiu/crawler-ycombinator/README.md

 Ycrawler
 ========
-a training project for training asynchronous programming skills.
+asynchronous programming.
 The program downloads the news from news.ycombinator.com, 30 topics and links in comments.

 Params
 --------